Bharat Our Land Class 9- Summary & NCERT Solutions

 Section C: Long Answer Questions (120–150 words)

-Extrapolation Question
+Extrapolation Questions

-- Discuss the central theme of patriotism in the poem with suitable examples.
+Q.1.
+Discuss the central theme of patriotism in the poem with suitable examples.

-Answer: The central theme of the poem is deep and heartfelt patriotism, expressed through admiration for India’s natural beauty, spiritual wisdom, and historical richness.
+Ans.
+The central theme of the poem is deep and heartfelt patriotism, expressed through admiration for India’s natural beauty, spiritual wisdom, and historical richness.
 The poet highlights the grandeur of the Himavant and the grace of the Ganga, presenting them as unmatched, which reflects pride in the country’s geographical heritage.
 He also refers to the Upanishads and the teachings of the Buddha, emphasising India’s rich philosophical and spiritual legacy.
 The mention of gallant warriors and wise sages further adds to the sense of respect for the nation’s historical greatness and cultural identity.
-The repeated line “she’s peerless, let’s praise her!” reinforces the idea that India is unique and worthy of admiration, strengthening the feeling of national pride and unity.
+The repeated line ‘she’s peerless, let’s praise her!’ reinforces the idea that India is unique and worthy of admiration, strengthening the feeling of national pride and unity.
 Through these examples, the poet not only describes the country’s greatness but also encourages readers to develop a strong emotional connection with the nation.

-Section D: Case-Based Question (Competency-Based) (4-5 marks)
+Section D: Case-Based Question (Competency-Based)

-Based on the poem, what advice would Subramania Bharati give them?
-Support your answer with at least two references from the poem and explain how they promote national unity.
+Q.1.
+Based on the poem, what advice would Subramania Bharati give the students?

 Section E: Higher-Order Thinking Questions (HOTS)